AlbertoGirardi/StepperLibrary/docs/api.md

 #### Parameters

-* `rpms`: the speed at which the motor should turn in rotations per minute (positive long).
+* `rpms`: the speed at which the motor should turn in rotations per minute (double).

 #### Returns